Nyayic/Building-With-WordPress/cltmtc7tu000709jo25cubbw8.md

 Once you're happy with your website's content and design, it's time to make it visible to the world!

 * **Setting Visibility:** When creating a post or page, you have the option to set its visibility.
-The "Publish" option makes your content live on your website, while "Draft" allows you to save and edit before publishing.
+The *"Publish"* option makes your content live on your website, while *"Draft"* allows you to save and edit before publishing.

 * **Sharing Your Website:** Promote your website on social media platforms, online communities, and relevant directories.
-There are also a number of plugins to help you share your content easily across social media channels.
+There are also several plugins to help you share your content easily across social media channels.

 ### **Learning and Exploring More with WordPress**